openbmc/openbmc/poky/documentation/toaster-manual/start.rst

 the Yocto Project Development Tasks Manual.
 For Ubuntu/Debian, you might also need to do an additional install of pip3. ::

-   $ sudo apt-get install python3-pip
+   $ sudo apt install python3-pip

 Establishing Toaster System Dependencies
 ========================================